310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Ah!
 Yeah!
 My bad!
-I-I think I’ve gotten tired, too!
+I-I think I’ve gotten sleepy, too!
 Can I go ahead and get some rest?
 Is it okay if I do that!?[^3]
 {% endbubble %}

 {% bubble Midori %}
-Oh no no, don’t be like that\~ Let’s all watch the movie together\~♪
+Oh no no… Don’t be like that\~ Let’s all watch the movie together…♪
 {% endbubble %}

 {% bubble Chiaki mgn %}
 T-Takamine?
 Your face looks mischievous!
-Why is that!
+Why is that!?
 Did I do something to make you angry again!?
 {% endbubble %}

 {% bubble Shinobu %}
 …?
-Um, what shall we start with?
+Umm~ What shall we start with?

 I brought over the DVDs — I mean, the reference material from the AV room and the library.